lsteffenel/myqlm-tuto/README.md

 In addition, you can check our [Cheat Sheet](CheatSheet.ipynb) and also the list of [available gates](available_gates.ipynb).

 ## Credits:

 These documents were developed for the tutorial session on quantum computing introduction at the [4th HPC Summer School 2021](https://cybercolombia.org/program-2021/).
 The material will remain available at [github](https://github.com/lsteffenel/myqlm-tuto).

+Part of the material is based on [myQLM tutorial](https://github.com/lsteffenel/myqlm-tuto) and the excellent article from [Michel Vanhoutte](https://www.linkedin.com/pulse/understanding-quantum-computing-software-developers-michael-vanhoutte/).

 ### Authors
 * Jean-François Couturier (Université de Reims Champagne Ardenne)